-September: The Trust will publish information about the arrangements for admission, including oversubscription criteria, for the following September (e.g. in September 2023 for admission in September 2024).
-This will include details of open evenings and other opportunities for prospective pupils and their parents/carers to visit the Trust.
+September: The Trust will publish information about the arrangements for admission, including oversubscription criteria, for the following September (e.g. in September 2025 for admission in September 2026).
+This will include details of open events and opportunities for prospective pupils and their parents/carers to visit the Trust.